tatecarson/waters-sonic-signatures/slides.md

 # Motivation & Research Question

 - This project explores how water sounds in Tarkovsky’s *Solaris*, *Stalker*, and *Nostalghia* operate as more than atmospheric effects or mere symbols.
-- I ask:

 > *How do these sonic treatments of water contribute to ecological awareness?*

 <!--
-- The inspiration for this project came from my initial viewing of Tarkovsky's *Stalker* about a year ago.
-The film had a profound impact on me, unlike any other film I'd seen before—its unique cinematic language and portrayal of nature felt both unique, but at the same time deeply resonant.
-- Tarkovsky’s treatment of nature captivated me, specifically his use of natural elements, not merely as symbolic imagery, but as tangible experiences encountered by his characters.
-- When I learned of the conference theme, the connection seemed clear.
-Tarkovsky extensively features water in his works, particularly in the three films I've chosen for analysis, Solaris, Stalker, and Nostalghia.
+So what got me started on this journey?
+About a year ago, I watched Stalker for the first time, and honestly, it affected me like no film had before.
+There was something about Tarkovsky's cinematic language—particularly how he portrays nature—that felt completely unique yet somehow deeply familiar.

+What really captivated me wasn't just the visual imagery of natural elements, but how they seem to exist as actual experiences his characters encounter.
+When I saw this conference's theme, the connection clicked immediately.
+Water is everywhere in Tarkovsky's films, especially in these three works I've chosen to analyze.

-- This project aims to investigate how Tarkovsky employs water sonically, using qualitative and quantitative methods to determine whether his films can indeed enhance viewers' ecological awareness or consciousness.
+What I'm really trying to understand here is how Tarkovsky uses water not just visually but sonically.
+I'm combining qualitative and quantitative approaches to explore whether the sound design might actually enhance our ecological awareness when we experience his films.
  -->